yoyoberenguer/NE555-timer-/README.md

 ### RS flip-flop

 For the RS flip-flop we are using the IC 74HCT02 (NOR gates).
 The Thruth table is defined below (R = 1 & S = 1) is an invalid condition
-* When input R is high the RS output Q goes low (Q bar is high)
+* When input R is high `reset` the RS output Q goes low (Q bar is high) and the transistor T1 is open (the base is connected to Q bar)
-* When the input S is high the RS output Q goes high (Q bar is low )
+* When the input S is high `set` the RS output Q goes high (Q bar is low) and the transistor T1 is close

-As shown in the figures 1A & 1B the comparator outputs are never set to +5v at the same avoiding the flip-flop to be in an invalid state (output Q and Q bar) to be undetermined
+As shown in the figures 1A & 1B the comparator outputs are never set to +5v at the same time avoiding the flip-flop to be in an invalid state (output Q and Q bar undetermined).

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/SR.png)